 We hovered around 4-5 good nights the next couple weeks.

-But here’s what I didn’t plan for: Abby got really excited about having a string of good nights, all in a row.
+But here’s what I didn’t plan for: My child got really excited about having a string of good nights, all in a row.

 This wasn’t something I ever suggested to her.

 But seeing four happy face stickers in a row drove her to want a full week of seven stickers.

 And that, in the end, is what gave us our very first week of SEVEN good nights.

 My child and her own motivation to achieve a goal.

 Not me nagging her.
 Not me rewarding her.
 And definitely not me locking her in her room.